zqfang/GSEApy/docs/index.rst

 .. code:: shell

-   # if you have conda
+   # if you have conda (MacOS_x86-64 and Linux only)
    $ conda install -c bioconda gseapy

    # or use pip to install the latest release
    $ pip install gseapy